Albuquerque Fatal Car Accident Attorney

 Under section 41-2-2 of the New Mexico Statutes, you have three years from the date of the death to file a wrongful death lawsuit.
 If you wait longer than that, you will be barred from bringing suit, except in certain limited circumstances.

 After a fatal car accident, you may be more focused on your grief than practical considerations.
 However, it is important to seek legal guidance.
-At the Fine Law Firm, we are experienced wrongful death lawyers who can help people in Albuquerque and the surrounding areas seek the full scope of damages available to them under the circumstances.
+At the Fine Law Firm, we are experienced Albuquerque wrongful death lawyers who can help you seek the full scope of damages available to them under the circumstances.
 Contact us via our online form or call us at (505) 243-4541 to schedule a free consultation.
 The Fine Law Firm also assists injured individuals in Rio Rancho and elsewhere in New Mexico.